Joe-McCann/cs-241-hugo-notes/content/course/computerNetworking/Sections/networkPerformance.md

 > **Definition**: The **round trip time** (also known as **ping time**) from Host $A$ to Host $B$ is the amount of time it takes for Host $A$ to receive a response from Host $B$ after sending data, notated as $RTT(A,B)$

 RTT is the best friend metric of gamers everywhere as very often "ping" is the most important statistic.
 This is because most online video games don't send a large amount of data back and forth between you and the server at any moment in time.
 As such, we don't really care if our network is able to handle giant dumps of data at a time, but instead want to make sure that our data reaches its destination as fast as possible.
-For some games, a ping time of even $100$ms can feel disasterous.
+For some games, a ping time of even $100$ms can feel disastrous.

 > **Example**: If Host $A$ is sending a packet to Host $B$, it takes $20$ms to reach $B$, $5$ms for $B$ to process the packet, and $30$ms for the response from $B$ to reach $A$, what is the Round Trip Time?
 {{% callout info %}}